-*Students must complete one alternative genre course in the regular Continuing Studies Creative Writing program.
-This course may be taken during the Summer break, after Novel IV, or concurrent with any OWC courses, or up to a year after Novel IV.
+*Students must complete one alternative genre course drawn from the open-enrollment Continuing Studies Creative Writing courses.
+The elective may be taken during the Summer break, concurrent with any OWC courses, or up to a year after Novel IV.
 Examples of alternative genre courses include Creative Nonfiction, Poetry, and Memoir.

 These descriptions are general frameworks.
 Individual instructors will bring their own style and interest to their courses.

 Learn more about the current Online Certificate Program Instructors

 OWC 101 The Writing Life: Form and Theory of the Novel

 This first course in the OWC series introduces the fundamentals of novel design.
 Students will read and analyze two published novels, developing their own ideas about how authors create the effects they do on the page.
 The class will look first at a bestselling genre novel, considering such key questions as: How does the inciting incident prepare readers for the climax?
 How do scenes build on the tension of previous scenes, raising the stakes?
 And how do characters’ internal drives interface with external challenges to create a meaningful plot?
 The class will then revisit these questions with a work of literary fiction, considering whether and how these fundamentals apply to a quieter novel.
 Weekly discussion questions and writing prompts will help students think about how best to construct their own books.
 In the second half of the quarter, students will share a section of their novel-in-progress for supportive discussion by the class, gaining vital insight for the drafting and development they will be doing in workshop throughout the remainder of the certificate program.
 This course will also help students to develop the work habits of successful fiction writers.
 The goal is for each student to reach a better understanding of how to shape a novel, a better grasp on the individual writing process, and a greater ability to constructively self-evaluate.